chief-od/Portfolio/README.md

 ## ABOUT ME

 Hello!
-I’m Kwadwo Oduro Twum 👋, a Business Analytics professional with a background in Chemical Engineering and Operations Management.
+I’m Kwadwo Oduro Twum 👋, a Business Analytics professional with a background in Engineering and Data Analytics.
 I specialise in transforming raw data into meaningful insights that drive strategic business decisions.